Sulaiman2619/Knime-codeless-Al-quran/README.md

 ![Imgur](https://i.imgur.com/miW0oaK.png)

-3.Combine each column of text into a single column.
+3. Combine each column of text into a single column.
 And removes unused columns.
 By using:
 * Node Column Combiner
 * Node Column Fillter